-Statutory guidance from the Government's MHCLG Department strongly encourages all local authorities to adopt a minimum 2 - year residency test as part of their qualification criteria.
-In accordance with Government Guidance there is the intention to embrace the idea of giving greater priority to applicants in housing need with a local connection to Cumbria based on residency, employment, or close family.
+Statutory guidance from the Government's MHCLG Department the proposed strongly encourages all local authorities to adopt a minimum 2 - year changes to residency test as part of their qualification criteria. local residency test as part of their qualification entertail connection In accordance with Government Guidance there is the intention to rules embrace the idea of giving greater priority to applicants in housing need with a local connection to Cumbria based on residency, employment, or close family.
 However, the changes have sought to strike the right balance between the potential disadvantages for some groups of a residency requirement set against the policy aims of adopting a residency requirement, which is to prioritise applicants who can demonstrate a positive commitment to Cumbria through being settled in the area.
-The compromise chosen therefore is a 1 year residency rule to qualify for the higher priority bands A or B instead of 2 or 3 years residency rule to qualify for the register at all, which is the norm for the vast majority of local authorities (based on the data for local authority statistical returns to MHCLG 18/19).
+The compromise chosen therefore is a 1 year residency rule to qualify for the higher priority bands A or B instead of 2 or 3 years residency rule to qualify for the register at all, which is the norm for the vast majority of local authorities (based on the data for local authority statistical returns to MHCLG 18/19). dutionly statistical folding to thi 1020 10/10/.
 A key safeguard is that the policy will still allow applicants unable to meet a 1 year residency period to qualify for the register (unlike most local authority schemes) and they will be placed into Band C. This means they may still be successful in bidding for properties that are in less popular areas Local connection rules including length of residency were overwhelmingly supported in the consultation feedback.
-Adopting a residency rule is considered as particularly necessary given that the rental market in some parts of Cumbria is an affordable option for those seeking to rent privately in the region.
+Adopting a residency rule is considered as particularly passessery Adopting a residency rule is considered as particularly necessary given that the rental market in some parts of Cumbria is an affordable option for those seeking to rent privately in the region.
 It means that without a rule any applicant can apply for social housing, and their housing need may attract band A or B priority regardless of the fact that they may have only just moved into Cumbria.
 This is important for local authorities that have limited access to social housing in areas of high demand and seeks to prioritise limited social housing resources for applicants who have an established connection to the area.

 The partnership is mindful of any potential impact of introducing local connection rules on applicants who are classified as a protected group under the Equality Act.

 We are satisfied that the 1 year residency rule, employment and close family connection rules, are a proportionate means of achieving a legitimate aim which is to prioritise people with a local connection without preventing any access to housing for those in housing need without a local connection.

 The Council is satisfied that it has brought in changes that achieve an appropriate balance and namely that any indirect discrimination of the local connection rules on applicants from a protected group will be minimised through the actions set out below and that any impact is proportionate.

 The new policy has been careful to build in safeguards and exemptions to the local connection rules and the residency rule in particular.
-The safeguards include the ability for an applicant to retain their local connection where they have left the area due to: 1) Being in hospital, or 2) Having to move out of the area for care, or 3) Being accommodated in supported accommodation outside the district, or
+The safeguards include the ability for an applicant to retain their local connection where they have left the area due to:

+- 1) Being in hospital, or - 2) Having to move out of the area for care, or - 3) Being accommodated in supported accommodation outside the district, or